anubhavde/symmetrical-goggles/README.md

 We accept submissions with custom runtime, so you don't need to worry about which libraries or framework to pick from.

-The configuration files typically includes `requirements.txt` (pypi packages), `environment.yml` (conda environment), `apt.txt` (apt packages) or even your own `Dockerfile`.
+The configuration files typically include `requirements.txt` (pypi packages), `environment.yml` (conda environment), `apt.txt` (apt packages) or even your own `Dockerfile`.

-You can check detailed information about the same in 👉 [RUNTIME.md](/docs/RUNTIME.md) file.
+You can check detailed information about the same in the 👉 [RUNTIME.md](/docs/RUNTIME.md) file.

 ## What should my code structure be like ?

-Please follow the example structure shared in the starter kit for the code structure.
+Please follow the example structure as it is in the starter kit for the code structure.
 The different files and directories have following meaning:

 ```
 .
-├── aicrowd.json           # Submission meta information like your username
+├── aicrowd.json           # Submission meta information - like your username
 ├── apt.txt                # Packages to be installed inside docker image
-├── data                   # Your local dataset copy, you don't need to upload it (read DATASET.md)
+├── data                   # Your local dataset copy - you don't need to upload it (read DATASET.md)
 ├── requirements.txt       # Python packages to be installed
 ├── test.py                # IMPORTANT: Your testing/inference phase code, must be derived from AirbornePredictor (example in test.py)
 └── utility                # The utility scripts to provide smoother experience to you.